-On the left, 21% of our portfolio has not been very sensitive to the global economy, tending to grow even in challenging environments.
-For example, in the Global Financial Crisis these companies grew EPS by a median of 67%, even as the EAFE saw a 37% EPS decline.
+On the left, 30% of our portfolio has not been very sensitive to the global economy, tending to grow even in challenging environments.
+For example, in the Global Financial Crisis these companies grew EPS by a median of 67%, even as the MSCI World saw a 30% EPS decline.

-Moving to the right, 22% of our portfolio is sensitive to changes in global GDP, but their earnings should decline less than the market in a downturn.
-During the GFC and COVID, EPS of the median stock in this group declined less than that of the EAFE by 6 percentage points and 10 percentage points, respectively.
+Moving to the right, 12% of our portfolio is sensitive to changes in global GDP, but their earnings should decline less than the market in a downturn.
+During the GFC, EPS of the median stock in this group grew 67%, and during COVID, declined less than that of the MSCI World by 4 percentage points.

-Next, we have 37% of the portfolio companies where we model earnings declining similarly to the market in a downturn.
-We actually may be overly conservative in this regard as the median EPS decline for this group was lower than the EAFE during the GFC and EPS was flat during COVID.
+Next, we have 33% of the portfolio companies where we model earnings declining similarly to the market in a downturn.
+EPS decline for this group was similar to the MSCI World during the GFC and EPS grew 6% during COVID.

-Finally, as you can see in the right column, only about 18% of our portfolio is in stocks with higher economic sensitivity.
-Earnings for this group fell 77% and 22%, respectively, in the past two recessions.
+Finally, as you can see in the right column, only about 23% of our portfolio is in stocks with higher economic sensitivity.
+Earnings for this group fell 74% and 11%, respectively, in the past two recessions.
 Given how defensive the rest of the portfolio is, you may wonder why we own these companies at all?
 That is because the headline EPS declines for these companies tell a misleading story.
 Each company in this group has a structural resiliency to its cashflows that allows it to manage through a downturn and play offense coming out the other side.